OctoPrint/octoprint.org/download/index.md

 impacting printing quality.
 [See also here](https://github.com/guysoft/OctoPi/issues/318#issuecomment-284762963).

 There have been some reports regarding current revisions of the **Raspberry Pi 4 1/2/4 GB refusing to boot** with the below OctoPi 0.17.0 image.
-If that affects you, please use an [OctoPi 0.18 nightly image](http://unofficialpi.org/Distros/OctoPi/nightly/).
+If that affects you, please try [OctoPi 0.18.0rc1](https://github.com/guysoft/OctoPi/issues/692).

 You can download the latest OctoPi image via the following button.